mtumilowicz/java-stack/README.md

 the Java Virtual Machine throws a `StackOverflowError`
 * specification permits Java Virtual Machine stacks either to be of a fixed size or to dynamically expand
-* if the Java Virtual Machine stacks are of a fixed size, the size of each Java Virtual Machine stack may be chosen independently when that stack is created.
+* if the Java Virtual Machine stacks are of a fixed size, the size of each Java Virtual Machine stack may be chosen independently when that stack is created

 # projects
 * https://github.com/mtumilowicz/java8-stack-stackwalking